ReDI-School/js-berlin-2020-fall/lesson16.md

 ### The DOM API: creating elements

-Using the DOM API we can add new elements to the page from scratch.
-We do it through the function `createElement` and `appendChild`.
+The DOM API lets us create new HTML elements from scratch and add them to the page.

+To do this, we use two other functions provided by the API:

+1. `document.createElement()`
+1. `document.appendChild()`

+Again, it's a 2 step operation: instead of accessing an existing element, we create a new one; then we "append" (add) it to the page.

+---

+### The DOM API: creating elements

 Let's start with an empty page.
 ```html